 As before, this seminar is jointly run by John Baez and James Dolan, and we'll report on research we've done with Todd Trimble.

 Also as before, here you can find videos and handwritten notes of the seminar, as well as links to blog entries at the n-Category Café, where you're encouraged to ask questions and make comments!
-If you can't figure out how the videos work, try this.

 For much more on this subject, see: